sayem118/CyclePlanner/README.md

 - flutter test test_driver
 - a HTML coverage report can be found in the coverage folder
 - in order to run the app you can either type flutter run in the terminal or simple click the green play button on top of the android studio navbar
+- you may have to manually enable location permissions for the app